akash-wfn/akash-wfn.github.io/_pages/home.md

 Here, We form and break bonds responsibly, triggering reactions with computational consent.

 I am a PhD candidate at Wageningen University in the Netherlands, currently based at Jiaxing University in China for a research collaboration.
-My work integrates organic chemistry, quantum chemistry, and computer science to optimize chemical reactions, with a particular focus on Click Reactions.
+My research involves a multi-scale computational investigation into modern 'Click' reactions, with the goal of understanding the reactivity.

 This website serves to convey my research to the public in a simple and accessible way.